 More Holiday Information:

 Accommodation is a modern hotel close enough to the beach and town to be convenient, but the location is very sheltered and quiet.
-It is the best hotel on the island and was handpicked by Phil.
+It is the best hotel on the island and was handpicked by Heatherlea guide Phil Knott.
 The hotel is situated a stone’s throw from the best beach on the island.
 Sea temperature will be between 17-19 degrees, comparable to Cornwall in September.
 For those not brave enough for the sea, there is also a swimming pool for the exclusive use of the hotel guests!
 There is wi-fi available, and all rooms have a hair dryer.
 Porterage is available.

 Food Cold meats, cheese, eggs, bread, jams and preserves, fruit, pastries and even cake are available for breakfast.
-Phil will purchase picnic lunches on days where we don’t visit a taverna for lunch, and will include a variety of local produce and dishes alongside the bread, meat and cheese.
+Your guide will purchase picnic lunches on days where we don’t visit a taverna for lunch, and will include a variety of local produce and dishes alongside the bread, meat and cheese.
 Taverna lunches will feature fresh dishes as available, though you can usually expect Greek salad (feta, tomatoes, onions and lettuce), fresh greens and other vegetables and several meat, poultry or fish dishes.
-Evening meals will be mostly taken at the nearby taverna, which Phil handpicked as the best having tried all of them on Skyros!
+Evening meals will be mostly taken at the nearby taverna, which we have handpicked as the best having tried all of them on Skyros!
 Vegetarian and other diets are welcome.

 Walking is generally light/moderate.
 The holiday is not strenuous.
 Leisurely walking, occasionally over moderately rough terrain, is the only physical requirement.
 The hotel is situated down a flight of steps from the car park.